Styler: learning formatting conventions to repair Checkstyle violations: Evaluation design

-Finally, we perform a technical analysis on the two protocols for training data generation contained in \Styler (see \autoref{sec:training-data-generation}), to investigate if one of them contributes more to the accuracy of \Styler.
-This is an important investigation from the research viewpoint so that other researchers can further choose a random or a 3-gram approach in related research.
+Finally, we perform a comparison between the two formatting violation injection protocols used to generate training data (see \autoref{sec:training-data-generation}).
+This comparison is done through the LSTM models trained with the two different training sets.
+We investigate if, and to what extent, one of the models contributes more to the repairability of \Styler.
+This is an important investigation from the point of view of users who might want to use \Styler with only one model for performance reasons.